Robbins & Appleton Building

 The Robbins & Appleton Building is a historic building at 1–5 Bond Street between Broadway and Lafayette Street in the NoHo neighborhood of Manhattan in New York City.
 Built in 1879–1880, it was designed by architect Stephen Decatur Hatch in the Second Empire style.
 The building features an ornate cast iron facade and mansard roof; it was originally used for the manufacture of watch cases and by publisher D. Appleton & Company.
 It was converted in 1986 to residential use.
-The building next door, at 7-9 Bond Street, is an inferior imitation of its neighbor.

 The building was designated a New York City landmark in 1979, and was added to the National Register of Historic Places in 1982.